StellarKit/stellarkit-bitcoin/README.md

 The default behaviour of this image downloads the bitcoin binary, but if you would rather build it fresh, look inside bitcoin-docker/Dockerfile and change:
 ENV BUILD_FROM_SRC 1

+Disclaimer: We not affiliated with, or sponsored or endorsed by, the Stellar Development Foundation.

 ### Donations